-There is also an annual fee of 200 Litas (€57.90) for subscription to the Chamber, which is mandatory.
+There is also an annual fee of 200 Litas (\in 57.90) for subscription to the Chamber, which is mandatory.
+Language Requirements There is a requirement to have a general knowledge of the Lithuanian language before registration.

-Language Requirements

-There is a requirement to have a general knowledge of the Lithuanian language before registration.
 For non-EU/EEA qualified dentists language tests are carried-out by the National Centre of Examination and Teacher Professional Development.
 The test is general (rather than dentistry specific), written and oral.
 A certificate from a university or language institute is an acceptable alternative, if knowledge of language is B1 as set by the European Council for knowledge of languages.

-Postgraduate and Specialist Training

-Continuing education

-The Lithuanian Dental Chamber coordinates the continuing education of dentists and oral health care specialists.
+Postgraduate and Specialist Training Continuing education The Lithuanian Dental Chamber coordinates the continuing education of dentists and oral health care specialists.
 This function is performed by the Commission on Informal Education.
 It sets up main principles of the Continuing Professional Development courses and the basic requirements for organisers.
 In order to remain registered a dentist needs to attend the courses and obtain a certain number of professional training hours, which are 120 hours in 5 years for dentists and dental specialists.
+Specialist Training 3-year postgraduate specialist training programmes (Residency) in order to obtain the specialist diploma - License of Odontologist Specialist in endodontology, orthodontics, paedodontics, periodontology, prostho-dontics and oral surgery are undertaken at the The Lithuanian University of Health Sciences or the University of Vilnius.